radiantearth/stac-api-spec/fragments/filter/README.md

 ## Queryables

-The Queryables mechanism allows a client to discover what variable terms are available for use when writing filter expressions.
-These variables can be defined per-collection, and the intersection of these variables over all collections is what is available for filtering when there are no collection restrictions.
-These queryables are the only variables that may be used in filter expressions, and if any variable is used in expression that is not defined as a queryable and error should be returned according to OAFeat Part 3.
-It is recognized that this is a severe restriction in STAC APIs that have highly variable and dynamic content.
-It is possible that this will change in the OAFeat Part 3 spec, see this [issue](https://github.com/opengeospatial/ogcapi-features/issues/582).
-For now, implementers may choose to allow fully-qualified property names not advertised in queryables (e.g., `properties.eo:cloud_cover`, in anticipation that there be some mechanism to explicitly allow or advertise this in the future.
+The Queryables mechanism allows a client to discover what terms are available for use when writing filter expressions.
+These terms can be defined per-collection, and the intersection of these terms over all collections is what is available for filtering when there are no collection restrictions.
+By default, these queryables are the only terms that may be used in filter expressions, and if any term is used in expression that is not defined as a queryable and error should be returned according to OAFeat Part 3.
+It is recognized that this is a severe restriction in STAC APIs that have highly variable and dynamic content, so this behavior may be modified by setting the `additionalProperties` attribute in the queryables definition to `true`.
+As such, any syntactically-valid term for a property will be accepted, and the matching semantics are such that, if an Item does not have an attribute by that name, the value is assumed to be `null`.
+It is recommended to use fully-qualified property names (e.g., `properties.eo:cloud_cover`).

 Queryables are advertised via a JSON Schema document retrieved from the `/queryables` endpoint.
 This endpoint at the root retrieves queryables that apply to all collections.
 When used as a subresource of the collection resource